JetBrains/intellij-sdk-docs/topics/user_interface_components/kotlin_ui_dsl_version_2.md

 ### Migration from Version 1

-New API is very similar to the old one and covers almost all functionality now, so moving to the new version can be done quickly.
+The new API is very similar to the old one and covers almost all functionality now, so moving to the new version can be done quickly.

 Version 1 is placed in `com.intellij.ui.layout` package.